 Vaccinations for the Philippines

 Several websites show different recommendations for vaccinations.
-For the Philippines you are required to have these standard essential vaccinations: Measles-Mumps-Rubella (MMR) vaccine, Diphtheria-Tetanus-Polio vaccine and varicella (chickenpox) vaccine.
-I got an extra shot of Measles because I was not sure I got it in the past and to make sure I was covered I took a shot.
-Beside these vaccinations I have the recommended vaccinations: Yellow Fever, Hepatitis A and Typhoid.
-Optional vaccinations are Hepatitis B and Rabies.
+For the Philippines you should make sure your standard vaccinations are up to date.
+These standard essential vaccinations are Measles Mumps Rubella, Diphtheria Tetanus Polio and varicella, which is chickenpox.
+I got an extra shot of measles because I was not sure if I got it in the past and to make sure I was covered I took a shot.

 Safety in the Philippines